meronogbai/portfolio-legacy/README.md

 ## Usage

-1. Run `netlify dev` to open the project in your default browser.
+1. Spin up a local server that auto reloads when you edit and save your code by executing `netlify dev`.
-1. Edit the code and run `npm run build` to view the changes in your browser.
+1. Execute `npm run build` when you're ready to deploy.

 ## Deploy